Early Access Update #15: Expanding the World with New Islands, Map Mechanics, and Core Gameplay Systems

 - ships take damage when colliding with other ships or islands

-- shallow water areas were added and must be avoided
+- shallow water zones have been added and should be avoided

-- navigation skill now directly affects control of large ships
+- the Navigation skill now directly affects the control of large ships

-Without proper navigation, large ships become harder to handle and less effective.
+Without developed Navigation, large ships become harder to control and less effective.

 Weather and Stealth